Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Proof of the Main Theorem

 is the Killing field which integrates the Shiffman Jacobi field on the surface with extended frame $F_\l (z,t)$.
-This integrates the Shiffman Jacobi field in a long time existence and proves that this flow is quasi-periodic. \end{remark} For polynomials $a$ with higher order roots, the isospectral action is not transitive.
+In particular this flow exists for all times and is quasi-periodic. \end{remark} For polynomials $a$ with higher order roots, the isospectral action is not transitive.
 In this case the isospectral set decomposes into several orbits with respect to the action.
 Besides one smallest orbit all orbits contain what we call bubbletons.
 We treat this case in Appendix~\ref{sec:bubbleton}.
 Due to Corollary~\ref{bubbleton orbit} there always exists one largest orbit, whose elements $\xi_\l\in I(a)$ have no roots in $\l\in\C^\times$ (see below).